 Now Fix the Lifters Before They Cause Damage

 There you go — those are all the things that can go wrong with your hydraulic valve lifters that can contribute to the overall noisiness of your car.

 Remember, in order to be able to hear when something is wrong with your engine, you need to quiet all of the other sources of noise.
-Fortunately, there are plenty of effective deadening mats out there that won’t break the bank.
+Fortunately, there are plenty of effective sound deadening mats out there.

 Once you’ve made sure that you’re not hearing the vibrations of loose metal, a quick check of the valve train will tell you if there’s something physically wrong with one of the parts.
 If not — it’s likely that a flushing agent and an oil additive added to the fresh oil will do the trick and silence your lifters.